Veganuary Time! 7 Tips to Adopt and Commit to a Joyful Plant-based Life

 Why Join the Veganuary Challenge?

-When Veganuary was launched in 2014, 3,000 people joined in.
-This year marks the first time since its inception seven years ago to have over one million participants, proving Veganuary to be one of the greatest global movements of our century.
 The goal of the Veganuary Challenge is to grow more awareness about how a vegan lifestyle supports our health and our environment.
 You may be simply curious, ready to explore, or already a hardcore vegan.
 Wherever you stand on your path, Veganuary is about having fun with others while learning more about ourselves and blossoming our passion for a healthy body and a healthy planet.

 The Veganuary Challenge helps you grow in compassion for our planet as a whole.
 While mainstream media still touts fossil fuels as the biggest contribution to climate change, the data shows otherwise: nearly 60 percent of our greenhouse gasses comes from meat production.
 Check out this report from the Guardian: